Ethernet: Standardization

 In February 1980, the Institute of Electrical and Electronics Engineers (IEEE) started project 802 to standardize local area networks (LAN).
 The DIX group with Gary Robinson (DEC), Phil Arst (Intel), and Bob Printis (Xerox) submitted the so-called Blue Book CSMA/CD specification as a candidate for the LAN specification.
 In addition to CSMA/CD, Token Ring (supported by IBM) and Token Bus (selected and henceforward supported by General Motors) were also considered as candidates for a LAN standard.
 Competing proposals and broad interest in the initiative led to strong disagreement over which technology to standardize.
 In December 1980, the group was split into three subgroups, and standardization proceeded separately for each proposal.

-Delays in the standards process put at risk the market introduction of the Xerox Star workstation and 3Com's Ethernet LAN products.
-With such business implications in mind, David Liddle (General Manager, Xerox Office Systems) and Metcalfe (3Com) strongly supported a proposal of Fritz Röscheisen (Siemens Private Networks) for an alliance in the emerging office communication market, including Siemens' support for the international standardization of Ethernet (April 10, 1981).
-Ingrid Fromm, Siemens' representative to IEEE 802, quickly achieved broader support for Ethernet beyond IEEE by the establishment of a competing Task Group "Local Networks" within the European standards body ECMA TC24.
-In March 1984, ECMA TC24 with its corporate members reached an agreement on a standard for CSMA/CD based on the IEEE 802 draft and the International Standards organization adopted ISO 88023 for Ethernet Because the DIX proposal was most technically complete and because of the speedy action taken by ECMA which decisively contributed to the conciliation of opinions within IEEE, the IEEE 802.3 CSMA/CD standard was approved in December 1982.
+The development of the CSMA/CD standard was slowed by conflict over issues such as baseband versus broadband and the lengths of address fields.
+Some members of the DIX group became impatient with the process and concerned that the ultimate CSMA/CD standard would differ significantly from their "Blue Book" de facto standard.
+They turned instead to the European Computer Manufacturers Association (ECMA), where Friedrich Röscheisen of Siemens helped to introduce the Blue Book as a candidate standard to a newly created "Local Networks" Task Group (TC24).
+Gary Robinson later claimed to have instigated the effort to convince ECMA to standardize CSMA/CD.
+ECMA approved a standard in June 1982 that was very close to the DIX de facto standard.
+Because the DIX proposal was the most technically complete and because of the speedy action taken by ECMA, the IEEE group felt compelled to approve the 802.3 CSMA/CD standard in December 1982.
+It differed only slightly from the DIX standard in terminology and frame format.
 IEEE published the 802.3 standard as a draft in 1983 and as a standard in 1985.

-Approval of Ethernet on the international level was achieved by a similar, cross-partisan action with Fromm as the liaison officer working to integrate with International Electrotechnical Commission (IEC) Technical Committee 83 and International Organization for Standardization (ISO) Technical Committee 97 Sub Committee 6.
-The ISO 8802-3 standard was published in 1989.
+Approval of Ethernet on the international level was achieved by a similar, cross-partisan action with Ingrid Fromm, Siemens' representative to IEEE 802, as the liaison officer working to integrate with International Electrotechnical Commission (IEC) Technical Committee 83 and International Organization for Standardization (ISO) Technical Committee 97 Sub Committee 6.
+The ISO 8802-3 standard was published on March 23, 1989.

+The IEEE has approved changes to its 802.3 (Ethernet) standard regularly since 1985.
+The current standard is available from the IEEE website.
+With each change to the standard, the IEEE first issues a supplement with a letter designation added to IEEE 802.3.
+For example, IEEE 802.3u refers to Fast Ethernet.
+Then when the supplement is formally approved, it is merged with the main standard.

+Subsequent standards have provided for ever-faster versions of Ethernet, additional physical media, and network management.
+For a table of IEEE Ethernet standards, see IEEE 802.3.